Open

 January 2020

-The State Secretariat for Education, Research, and Innovation (SERI) recognizes the need for a strategic and unified approach for ORD and digital infrastructures, tasking swissuniversities with developing a Swiss National Open Research Data Strategy and Action Plan.
+The State Secretariat for Education, Research, and Innovation (SERI) recognizes the need for a strategic and unified approach for ORD and digital infrastructure, tasking swissuniversities with developing a Swiss National Open Research Data Strategy and Action Plan.

 July 2021

-The ETH Domain, the Swiss Academies of Arts and Sciences, the SNSF and swissuniversities jointly release the Swiss National ORD Strategy, offering a framework for ORD advancement in Switzerland and for the governance of infrastructures and services supporting researchers.
+The ETH Domain, the Swiss Academies of Arts and Sciences, the SNSF and swissuniversities jointly release the Swiss National ORD Strategy, offering a framework for ORD advancement in Switzerland and for the governance of infrastructure and services supporting researchers.

 January 2022